Fialka: Design measures against information leakage

-Design factors in various cryptographic devices can result in the physical leakage of information that may compromise the security of the system to varying degrees (see TEMPEST), the following describe appropriate counter measures that were taken in the design of Fialka.
+Design factors in various cryptographic devices can result in the physical leakage of information that may compromise the security of the system to varying degrees.
+This is commonly known as side-channel leakage or TEMPEST.
+The following describe appropriate counter measures that were taken in the design of Fialka.

 Power supply unit

 Fialka draws differing amounts of current depending on which (5-bit) encoded letter is printed or paper punched.
 If the power supply was plugged into the mains there would be an opportunity for the small power fluctuations to be observed by an eavesdropper.

-In order to mask any mains supplied power fluctuations a data cable fed back from the Fialka machine to the power supply unit indicating which letter was being output allowing the supply to compensate for the differing loads.
-The supply was designed with a compensating circuit with five artificial load resistors which would be powered depending on the signal from the feedback cable.
+In order to mask any mains supplied power fluctuations a data cable fed back from the Fialka machine to the power supply unit (PSU) indicating which letter was being output allowing the supply to compensate for the differing loads.
+The PSU was designed with a compensating circuit with five artificial load resistors which would be powered depending on the signal from the feedback cable.
+In addition to this, the PSU injects a strong noise signal into the power line, to further mask any remaining glitches or transient effects which could compromise the cipher.

 Comparison with other rotor machines

-The Fialka design seems to derive from the Swiss NEMA, but the NEMA only has 5 electrical rotors vs. the Fialka's 10 and NEMA lacks a punched card commutator or an equivalent, such as a plug board.
-Fialka seems most comparable to the U.S. KL-7 which has eight electrical rotors and also lacks a commutator, but its keyboard permutor switch eliminated the need for a reflector, which proved to be a weakness in the Enigma system.
+The Fialka design is derived from contemporary rotor-based cipher machines, such as Enigma, the Swiss NEMA and the American KL-7.
+NEMA only had 5 electrical rotors vis-à-vis the Fialka's 10, and furthermore NEMA lacked a punched card commutator or equivalent such as a plug board.
+Fialka is most comparable to the U.S. KL-7 which has eight electrical rotors and also lacks a commutator, but its keyboard permutation switch eliminated the need for a reflector (which had proven to be a weakness in the Enigma system).